cloudquery/cloudquery/website/pages/docs/plugins/sources/aws/policies.md

 AWS Publicly Available performs the following checks:
   - Find all API Gateway instances that are publicly accessible
   - Find all API Gateway V2 instances (HTTP and Webhook) that are publicly accessible
-  - Find all Cloudfront distributions
+  - Find all CloudFront distributions
   - Find all instances with a public IP address
   - Find all Classic ELBs that are Internet Facing
   - Find all ELB V2s that are Internet Facing